NWA veteran to be buried at Arlington National Cemetary

 EUREKA SPRINGS, Ark.
-(KNWA) — A Northwest Arkansas man is being honored as a hero after his service in the Air Force.
+(KFTA) — A Northwest Arkansas man is being honored as a hero after his service in the Air Force.

 Before he is laid to rest at the Arlington National Cemetery, he was honored in Eureka Springs where he spent his final years.